 The seven SI base units, which are comprised of:

 The International System of Units (SI), commonly known as the metric system, is the international standard for measurement.
 The International Treaty of the Meter was signed in Paris on May 20, 1875 by seventeen countries, including the United States and is now celebrated around the globe as World Metrology Day.
 NIST provides official U.S. representation in the various international bodies established by the Meter Convention: CGPM - General Conference on Weights and Measures; CIPM - International Committee for Weights and Measures; and BIPM - The International Bureau of Weights and Measures.

-The SI is made up of 7 base units that define the 22 derived units with special names and symbols.
+The SI is made up of 7 base units that define the 22 derived units with special names and symbols, which are illustrated in NIST SP 1247, SI Base Units Relationship Poster.
 The SI plays an essential role in international commerce and is commonly used in scientific and technological research and development.
 Learn more about the SI in NIST SP 330 and SP 811.